OpenSignLabs/OpenSign/docs/docs/help/Reports/in-progress.md

 2. Click on **"Reports"** to expand the available options.
 3. Select **"In progress"** This will display all documents that are currently awaiting signatures or are otherwise in the signing process.

-### Understanding the In-Progress documents interface
+### Understanding the In-Progress documents report

 The "In progress documents" report is displayed in a tabular format, presenting key information about each finalized document.
 Below is a breakdown of each column and its purpose: